Page loading ... Please wait.

 Halloween Cookies

-Preheat oven to 325 degrees F (165 degrees C) and line two baking sheets with parchment paper.
+Preheat your oven to 325 degrees F (165 degrees C) and line two baking sheets with parchment paper.

-Remove the Chocolate Coconut Macaroon batter from the refrigerator and place small mounds (heaping tablespoons) of the batter on the parchment-lined baking sheet, spacing several inches apart.
-Bake for about 15 minutes or just until the macaroons are shiny.
+Remove the batter from the refrigerator and place small mounds (about a heaping tablespoon) of the batter onto the parchment-lined baking sheet, spacing several inches apart.
+Bake for about 13-15 minutes or just until the cookies are shiny and still a little soft in the center.
 Remove from oven and place on a wire rack to cool for a few minutes.
+Then press two candy eyes and pieces of licorice into each side of the cookies for "legs".

 Makes about 20-24 chocolate spiders.